VanbroekhovenStef/warehouse/README.md

 Click [here](https://github.com/KevinVandeputte-TM/utopia_edgeservice) to consult the Edge Service repository.

 ## Web application
 A Java web application built in the Spring Boot framework is used to host the game.
 The repository can be found [here](https://github.com/ValerieBecquart/project4website).
-The Unity project is built in a WebGL format, which allows us to run it on this web application using an iframe.

-Besides hosting the game, the web application can also gather feedback from the user after playing the game.
-Different aspects of the game can be judged in a feedback form, and also a general score can be given.

-Lastly, the game gathers information on how many visits were made at each station.
-This information is displayed using graphs made in Qlik sense.
-Feedback entered by the users is also displayed.
-The graphs are loaded on a separate page `/analyse` using iframes.
-Data shown here can be useful to generate insights in the popularity of each education.
-Feedback from the users can be used to further improve the game.
+In this repo you will also find added documentation on the functionality that is offered.